nimzthedev96/ReGraph/README.md

    `DB_CONNECTION_STRING="Insert your Mongo Atlas DB connection string here"`\
    `UPLOADS_FILE_PATH=directory/to/save/uploaded/files`
    `PORT=3002`
-3. Open your terminal and navigate to the `backend` directory and install all depencies by running\
+3. Open your terminal and navigate to the `backend` directory and download and install all depencies by running\
    `npm install`
 4. While still in `backend` directory, start the back-end application by running\
    `npm run start`\